bbarker/bbarker-unison/transcripts/GeneticAlgorithms.output.md

     if itemsWeight > capacity problem then 0.0 else itemsValue

 ```
-Basically, the fitness if the sum of item values, unless
+- The fitness is the sum of item values
-the sum exceeds the limit, in which case the fitness is 0.
+- ...
+Unless the sum of item weights exceeds the limit, then it is 0

 After generating and evolving our chromosomes, we need a way